bgplab/bgplab/policy/4-reduce/index.md

 ## Reference Information

-You might find the following information useful if you're not using _netlab_ to build the lab:
+The following information might help you if you're not using _netlab_ to build the lab:

 ### Lab Wiring